MohamedSoliman1999/BeClose/README.md

 -signle activity app using navigation component
 -real time database using firebase
 -firebae authintication
-- QR scanner with python script using Open CV
+QR scanner with python script using Open CV
--QR Code Generator
+QR Code Generator
--kotlin coroutines and retrofit
--clean archticture using MVVM and Life data
+kotlin coroutines and retrofit clean archticture using MVVM and Life data
 -Data Binding
 -chashing data using Room database and pagination technique -Push notification using FCM